 The Bank of Thailand kept the policy rate at 1.75 percent on March 2019 meeting, as widely expected.
 The Committee said that the current accommodating monetary policy stance would remain appropriate in the period ahead and would continue to support economic growth, financial stability and inflation.
 For 2019, the Bank revised its economic growth forecast to 3.8 percent from 4.0 percent while inflation was 1 percent, unchanged from seen three months ago.

 Statement by the Bank of Thailand:

-Financial stability remained sound overall but there remained a need to monitor risks that might pose vulnerabilities to financial stability in the future, especially the search-for-yield behavior amid the low interest rate environment that might lead to underpricing of risks.
-The Committee viewed that the implemented macro-prudential measures and the increased policy rate would help curb accumulation of vulnerabilities in the financial system to some extent.
+Financial stability remained sound overall but there remained a need to monitor risks that might pose vulnerabilities to financial stability in the future.
+The Committee viewed that the implemented macroprudential measures and the increased policy rate would to some extent help curb accumulation of vulnerabilities in the financial system from the search-for-yield behavior in the low interest rate environment that might lead to underpricing of risks.

 Looking ahead, the Thai economy was projected to continue to gain traction although the external demand momentum might slow down.
 The Committee viewed that current accommodative monetary policy stance would remain appropriate and would continue to monitor developments of economic growth, inflation, and financial stability, together with associated risks, in deliberating appropriate monetary policy in the period ahead.